Teach your kids how to help save water

 Fun facts about water:

-• 70% of earth is water, of which only about 3% isn't salty water.
+- 70% of the Earth is made up of water, of which only about 3% is not salty water.

-• Of the 3% fresh water, we only drink and use 1% of it.
-The rest of it is in the form of ice.
+- Of the 3% of fresh water, we only drink and use 1% of it.
+The remaining 2% is in the form of ice.

-• Some scientists have suggested that there could be water in liquid form on the red planet.
+- Some scientists have suggested there could be water in liquid form on the red planet.

 How to conserve water with kids in the house: